numpy/numpydoc/doc/format.rst

 whereas the behavior of single backticks is defined by the default role.
 This leads to the following style recommendations:

+- Any object that can be linked to should be enclosed in single backticks.
+That is to say : Module, class, function, method, and attribute names are some of the objects that should be enclosed in single backticks.
+On a case by cases, instances may also be included in single backticks, like :py:obj:`None`, :py:obj:`True`, :py:obj:`False`.

-- Module, class, function, method, and attribute names should render as hyperlinks in monospaced font (e.g. :any:`numpy`); depending on project settings, this may be accomplished simply be enclosing them in single backticks.
-If the hyperlink does not render as intended, explicitly include the appropriate role and/or namespace.
+  These will typically render as hyperlinks in monospaced font (e.g.
+  :any:`numpy`) to the relevant object documentation; depending on project settings.
+If the hyperlink does not render properly or point to the intended object, explicitly include the appropriate role and/or namespace.

 - This guide continues to recommended that parameter names be enclosed within single backticks.
 Currently, this may cause parameter names to render improperly and cause warnings, but numpydoc will soon release a feature that causes them to render as monospaced hyperlinks to the parameter documentation.

-- All other text that is intended to render in ``monospaced`` font should be enclosed within ````double backticks````.
+- All other text that is intended to render in ``monospaced`` font and is not supposed to refer to another docs page should be enclosed within ````double backticks````.

 A more extensive example of reST markup can be found in `this example document <http://docutils.sourceforge.net/docs/user/rst/demo.txt>`_;